arpitthool/SafeAIMerge/README.md

 - 📝 `security_report.txt` uploaded as a GitHub artifact
 - 🧠 LLM-generated summary posted as a **comment** on the PR
+- 🎯 Context-aware suggestions: For PR events, the LLM analyzes your code changes and provides targeted security fix recommendations
 - ❌ Optional CI failure if critical risk alerts are found

 🧪 Example Report Snippet